run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 | Cluster is not fully loaded | Go to the Jobs view to review the resources requested for that Job (CPU, CPU memory, GPU, GPU memory).<br> Go to the Nodes view to verify that there is no Node with enough free resources that can host that Job. |

 Also, check the command that the user used to submit the job.
 The Researcher may have requested a specific Node for that Job.

+## Quota management dashboard

+The Quota management dashboard provides an efficient means to monitor and manage resource utilization within the IT infrastructure.
+The dashboard is divided into sections with essential metrics and data visualizations to identify resource usage patterns, potential bottlenecks, and areas for optimization.
+The sections of the dashboard include:

+* **Add Filter**
+* **Quota / Total**
+* **Allocated / Quota**
+* **Pending workloads**
+* **Quota by node pool**
+* **Allocation by node pool**
+* **Pending workloads by node pool**
+* **Departments with lowest allocation by node pool**
+* **Projects with lowest allocation ratio by node pool**
+* **Over time allocation / quota**

+### Add Filter

+Use the *Add Filter* dropdown to select filters for the dashboard.
+The filters will change the data shown on the dashboard.
+Available filters are:

+* Departments
+* Projects
+* Nodes

+Select a filter from the dropdown, then select a item from the list, and press apply.

+!!!
+Note
+    You can create a filter with multiple categories, but you can use each category and item only once.

+### Quota / Total

+This section shows the number of GPUs that are in the quota based on the filter selection.
+The quota of GPUs is the number of GPUs that are reserved for use.

+### Allocated / Quota

+This section shows the number of GPUs that are allocated based on the filter selection.
+Allocated GPUs are the number of GPUs that are being used.

+### Pending workloads

+This section shows the number workloads that are pending based on the filter selection.
+Pending workloads are workloads that have not started.

+### Quota by node pool

+This section shows the quota of GPUs by node pool based on the filter.
+The quota is the number of GPUs that are reserved for use.
+You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

+### Allocation by node pool

+This section shows the allocation of GPUs by node pool based on the filter.
+The allocation is the number of GPUs that are being used.
+You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

+### Pending workloads by node pool

+This section shows the number of pending workloads by node pool.
+You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

+### Departments with lowest allocation by node pool

+This section shows the departments with the lowest allocation of GPUs by percentage relative to the total number of GPUs.

+### Projects with lowest allocation ratio by node pool

+This section shows the projects with the lowest allocation of GPUS by percentage relative to the total number of GPUs.

+### Over time allocation / quota

+This section shows the allocation of GPUs from the quota over a period of time.

 ## Analytics Dashboard